panzerdragoonlegacy/website/DEVELOPMENT.md

 1. Install git (refer to setup instructions on git-scm.com)

-2. Install Docker (refer to setup instructions on docker.com)
+2. Install Docker (refer to setup instructions on docker.com).
+If you are using Windows 10 Home you will need to install the Docker Toolbox instead.
+With Docker Toolbox installed, run the following setup commands in the Docker QuickStart Terminal.

 3. Clone the git repository and change into it's directory:

+   (Windows specific): `git config --global core.autocrif false`

    `git clone https://github.com/chrisalley/panzer-dragoon-legacy.git`